 Make a commitment to be a part of the program.
-For the in person program, this means moving to New York City, Washington DC, San Francisco Bay Area for the duration of the entire program and being there every day during the workweek, interacting with the other fellows, and working on your portfolio project.
+For the in-person program, this means moving to New York City, Washington DC, or San Francisco Bay Area for the duration of the entire program and being there every day during the workweek, interacting with the other Fellows, and working on your portfolio project.
 You should really think of this as a sort of internship.
 For the online program, this means setting aside enough time to participate remotely part-time.
 It is difficult but possible to do so while working full-time.

 Make a commitment to work as a data scientist in industry shortly after completing the program.
 We ask that you interview with our hiring companies immediately after the program.
 If there's another company that you would like to interview with, just notify us in advance so that we have a chance to work with them as a hiring company.
 Most employers would prefer you start within 2-3 months of an offer.

-We welcome applications from anyone who has or within 1 year of receiving their masters or PhD from any math, science, engineering, or social science field, including math, physics, chemistry, biology, psychology, social science, operations research, neuroscience, and many others.
-This includes postdocs, faculty, masters, and PhD candidates about to graduate, and people who already have a masters or PhD.
+We welcome applications from anyone who has or is within 1 year of receiving their master's or PhD from any math, science, engineering, or social science field, including math, physics, chemistry, biology, psychology, social science, operations research, neuroscience, and many others.
+This includes postdocs, faculty, master's, and PhD candidates about to graduate, and people who already have a master's or PhD.
 The program is geared towards helping them make a transition to the private sector from academia and we are looking for candidates who want to start within 12 months of completing the fellowship.

 Absolutely!
 There are no formal skill requirements for the program.
 That said, most applicants have some familiarity with programming.